AWS Case Study: Classle

 Amazon Simple Storage Service (Amazon S3), with the Reduced Redundancy Storage (RRS) feature, serves the dual function of providing Classle’s content downloads and acting as an origin server for Amazon CloudFront.
 The company has established Amazon’s content delivery service Amazon CloudFront as an edge server for streaming files and delivering the learning platform’s most requested video downloads.
 Classle indicates that the origin and edge server relationship the company has created between Amazon S3 and Amazon CloudFront has allowed it to reduce its Webpage load times by 180 percent and reduce its total costs by eight percent and in the case of video streaming, it brought the time-to-market down to 2 days.

-The architectural diagram below demonstrates how Classle is utilizing its various Amazon Web Services.
+Figure 1 below demonstrates how Classle is utilizing Amazon Web Services.

 Vaidya Nathan says, “Adopting AWS has given our company a competitive advantage, both at tactical as well as strategic levels.
 Thanks to AWS, we are effectively competing with some large and strong players in the e-learning space.
 Adopting AWS has let us keep our focus on the business and assume that the infrastructure will be available to match the velocity and growth.”